aurelia/site-generator/lib/app/docs/api/dependency-injection/index.md

 #### Properties

-* `dependencies: any` - The statically known dependencies of this function invocation.
+* `dependencies: ` - The statically known dependencies of this function invocation.
 * `fn: Function` - The function to be invoked by this handler.
 * `invoker: Invoker` - The invoker implementation that will be used to actually invoke the function.

 #### Methods

-* `invoke(container: Container, dynamicDependencies?: any): any` - Invokes the function.
+* `invoke(container: Container, dynamicDependencies?: ): any` - Invokes the function.
   * `container: Container` - The calling container.
-  * `dynamicDependencies?: any` - Additional dependencies to use during invocation.
+  * `dynamicDependencies?: ` - Additional dependencies to use during invocation.